Top Real Estate Marketing Ideas

 Both networks (as well as the other top sites; Facebook, Twitter, and LinkedIn) give agents the opportunity to market to potential buyers in ways that non-social media marketing tools do.

-Sellers will benefit from utilizing an agent that fits this criteria far more than an agent who does not.
+Sellers will benefit from utilizing an agent that fits this criterion far more than an agent who does not.
 We live in an online world where millions of people visit these places daily.
 It makes sense that a home seller would want to be in front of these people.
 Align yourself with a Realtor who has figured this out and is successful with it.

 Lori Thomas Dickert – Social Media Manager